Kiran0343/5143-OpSys-Kancharla/06_Thread_intro.md

 ##Question 1
 ###Difference between Threads1.py and Threads2.py
+There is a global variable which is shared among the threads2.py.
+Here both threads are trying to update sharedCounter variable.

 ##Question 2
 ###After running Thread3.py does it fix the problems that occured in Threads2.py?
 What's the down-side?
+Yes Thread3.py fix the problem that occurred in Thread2.py.
+Due to lock and unlock mechanism the time taken to execute the program has increased.

 ##Question 3
 ###Describe what happens after commenting out Join.